Zulko/moviepy/docs/getting_started/install.rst

 You don't need to worry about ffmpeg_, as it should be automatically downloaded/installed by ImageIO during your first use of MoviePy (it takes a few seconds).

-You do need to worry ``ffplay`` if you plan on using video/audio previewing though.
-In such case, make sure to have ``ffplay`` installed (it can usually be found alongside ``ffmpeg``) and make sure it is accessible to Python, or look how to set a custom path (see below).
+You do need to worry about ``ffplay`` if you plan on using video/audio previewing.
+For these cases, make sure to have ``ffplay`` installed (it can usually be found alongside ``ffmpeg``) and make sure it is accessible to Python, or define a custom path (see below).

 Define custom paths to binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to use a specific version of FFMPEG and FFPLAY, you can do so using environment variables.
+If you want to use a specific version of FFmpeg and FFplay, you can do so using environment variables.

 There are a couple of environment variables used by MoviePy that allow you to configure custom paths to the external tools.